mmistakes/minimal-mistakes/_pages/about.md

 ## The short history

-As the little things on the side <--- says, I love way too many things, and I try to understand them.
+As the little thing on the side <--- says, I love way too many things, and I try to understand them.
 This blog is an attempt to make some order, and share.

 ## The longer version